Initial Courses

 Students in classical languages (Greek and Latin) take 1001/1002-Introduction I/II, 1501-Intermediate I, and 2001.
 Students continuing with a language will be placed in Introduction II, in Intermediate I, or in 2001.
 The language preparation courses may not be taken Pass/Fail.

 Students seeking a substitution for the foreign language core through the Office of Disability Services must complete the process by the end of their first year at Fordham.
-Similarly, students with proficiency in a foreign language must provide documentation to the Associate Chair of the Modern Language and Literature Department regarding competence by the end of their first year at Fordham.
-This documentation may include the equivalent of a high school diploma from a foreign-language- speaking country where the foreign language is the language of instruction or official certification of having attained a B2-level score from the Common European Framework exam or passing the 16-point proficiency exam at NYU with a score of 15 or higher.
+Similarly, students with proficiency in a foreign language must provide documentation to the Associate Chair of the Languages and Cultures Department regarding competence by the end of their first year at Fordham.
+This documentation may include the equivalent of a high school diploma from a foreign-language- speaking country where the foreign language is the language of instruction or official certification of having attained a C1-level score from the Common European Framework exam or passing the 16-point proficiency exam at NYU with a score of 15 or higher.

-Courses in languages are offered by the Classical Languages and Civilization or Modern Languages and Literatures departments.
+Courses in languages are offered by the Classical Languages and Civilization or Languages and Cultures departments.

 Exemptions: Psychology majors must complete the language requirement unless they are pre-health.
 B.A. students in PCS do not have a language requirement unless required for their major.
 All other B.S. and B.F.A. students, as well as students majoring in natural science, are exempt from the language requirement.